tsunami643/blog/_posts/2015-09-11-dire-ancients-reborn.md

 ![Source 1 Rune Block](/blog/img/wards/source1runeblock.jpg)

 This was a somewhat common ward in Source 1.
 Blocked the Radiant hard camp and gave rune vision.
-In Source 2, it has a sister.
+In Source 2, it has a fairly useful sister.

 ![Source 2 Rune Block](/blog/img/wards/source2runeblock.jpg)